-Across the United States, opioid addiction is devastating to individuals and their communities.
-Science News magazine invited me to work with them, to illustrate opioid drugs’ impact across the body.
-Their goal was to reveal the underlying biological repercussions of opioid addiction with approachable interactive art.
+Opioid addiction is devastating to individuals and communities across the United States.
+Science News Magazine invited SayoStudio to work with them to illustrate opioid drugs’ impact across the body.
+The goal was to interpret the underlying biological repercussions of opioid addiction with approachable interactive art.

-Years before, I worked with Science News on a scratchboard style illustration—hand-drawn line drawing on a black background—to highlight the vagus nerve.
-The chalk-style body art is still one of my personal favorites in my portfolio, and gets more requests for re-use than any other image.
+Years before, Nicolle worked with Science News on a scratchboard style illustration—hand-drawn lines on a black background—to highlight the vagus nerve.
+That chalk-style medical art is still one of our favorite portfolio pieces, and it gets more requests for re-use than any other image.
 It became the starting point for this project’s style.
-Design Director Erin Otwell-and-team suggested taking the digital art even further, to create an animated graphic story.
-The graphic would use an interactive format to reveal and highlight the many different parts of the body damaged by opioids, in an interactive format.
+Design Director Erin Otwell and her team suggested taking the digital art even further with an animated graphic story.
+The graphic would use an interactive format to reveal and highlight the many different parts of the body damaged by opioids.

 An Introduction to the Biology of Opioids Addiction

 Despite the widespread overuse of opioids—like morphine, fentanyl, and morphine—it can be easy to forget that addiction is a complex disease.
-As the drugs bind to the pleasure centers in the brain, they are simultaneously causing problems across the body.
+As the drugs bind to the pleasure centers in the brain, they simultaneously cause problems across the body.
 Breathing slows and becomes more shallow, to the point that breathing stops, or there isn’t enough oxygen for the body.
 The body’s carbon dioxide emergency alarm is silenced by binding opioids, causing more respiratory distress.
-Furthermore, the heart and digestive system, are damaged.
+The heart and digestive system are also damaged.